Food & Nightlife

 Nozawa Onsen Restaurants

-The town of Nozawa Onsen has over 20 restaurants to choose from.
-There are a few restaurants that provide upmarket dining, but many of them offer inexpensive meals.
-Nozawa has a couple of Italian eateries, European food at Haus St Anton, and lots of Japanese restaurants that offer a range of cuisine.
+The town of Nozawa Onsen has a multitude of restaurants to choose from.
+There are a few Nozawa Onsen restaurants that provide upmarket dining, but many of them offer inexpensive Japanese meals.
+Nozawa also has a couple of Italian eateries and there’s European food at Haus St Anton.

 Wakagiri is a popular choice for Westerners and a good place for orientation to a large range of yummy Japanese food, in part because they have a complete English menu and staff who speak English.
-The sushi and sashimi here is really impressive and the ramen and rice dishes are pretty good too.
-As the restaurant caters well to the Westerner, the only downside might be the occasional uncouth yobbo.
-Wakagiri is located on the main pedestrian street, with the entry located back from the street a fraction.
+The sushi and sashimi are really impressive and the ramen and rice dishes are pretty good too.
+As the restaurant caters well to the Westerner, the only downside might be the occasional uncouth yobbo!
+Wakagiri is located on the main pedestrian street, with the entrance located back from the street a fraction.

 If you want a really inexpensive meal, go to the bakery in the main street which is open during the day as well as in the evening.
 Otherwise many of the shops sell onsen eggs which are great with a bit of soy sauce.
 Onsen eggs are cooked in the hot onsen (or so they tell the tourists!) and have a hard yoke and soft whites, because the eggs are cooked at 90 degrees rather than at boiling temperature.

-Another must-do in Nozawa Onsen is to scoff various pork buns/steamed dumplings.
+Another must-do in Nozawa Onsen is to scoff various pork buns, onsen manju or steamed dumplings.
 Rather than just standard pork and bean fillings, you can buy all sorts of sweet and savoury buns, and don’t worry that they’re sometimes called onsen manju - they’re not cooked in the onsen!

 Nozawa Onsen Bars & Nightlife